-Modifications of Protection Orders in Nevada
+Experienced Attorneys Helping with Modifications of Protection Orders

-After the court issues a temporary or extended order of protection (sometimes called a "restraining order" or a "TPO"), Nevada law provides a mechanism to modify or dissolve that order.
-If the court granted an order of protection against you to prevent you from having any contact with another person, then follow the order exactly until it is modified or dissolve.
+After the court issues a temporary or extended order of protection (sometimes called a “restraining order” or a “TPO”), Nevada law provides a mechanism to modify or dissolve that order.
+If the court granted an order of protection against you to prevent you from having any contact with another person, then follow the order exactly until it is modified or dissolved.

-Whether you are the original petitioner or respondent in the underlying action, if you are interested in modifying or dissolving an order of protection against domestic violence, stalking or harassment and you have good cause for the request, then contact an attorney at Mills, Mills & Anderson to discuss your case.
+Whether you are the original petitioner or respondent in the underlying action, if you are interested in modifying or dissolving an order of protection against domestic violence, stalking or harassment and you have good cause for the request, then contact an attorney at Mills & Anderson to discuss your case.
 Until a restraining order is dissolved or modified or expires by its terms, it must be obeyed.
 Call (702) 386-0030 today to discuss your case.